sparkapi/SparkiOS/README.md

 static NSString* sparkClientKey = @"<YOUR OAUTH2 CLIENT KEY>";
 static NSString* sparkClientSecret = @"<YOUR OAUTH2 CLIENT SECRET>";
-static NSString* sparkCallbackURL = @"https://sparkplatform.com/oauth2/callback";
+static NSString* sparkAPIUserAgent = nil; // set or your API requests will not be successful static NSString* sparkCallbackURL = @"https://sparkplatform.com/oauth2/callback";
 ```